SIG Sauer: 2020s

 On 19 April 2022, the US Army, following a 27-month evaluation process, announced it had awarded SIG Sauer a contract for two Next Generation Squad Weapon (NGSW) variations, the M7 and M250 automatic rifle, as well as for the 6.8 common cartridge ammunition used by both rifles.
 The initial value of the award was $20.4 million for the delivery of the weapons, ammunition, and accessories.
 The M7 and M250 are planned to replace the M4 carbine and M249 light machine gun, respectively.

 In July 2022, the company opened the SIG Experience Center in Epping, New Hampshire, co-located with the SIG Sauer Academy.
 The Experience Center includes a retail store, indoor shooting range, company museum, conference center, and corporate offices.

 In 2023, a popular handgun for US law enforcement and Customs and Border Protection, the P320, came under fire for unintentional discharge of the firearm.
 The company said the gun is safe, and the cases were due to improper handling and a lack of gun safety standards.
 According to gun safety officials, the user can avoid such discharge by "keeping the finger outside the trigger guard until the decision is made to shoot".

 In 2025, SIG Sauer lobbied New Hampshire lawmakers to shield the company from further product liability litigation, while SIG was engaged in active lawsuits.
 House Bill 551 (HB551) protects gun manufacturers and federal firearms licensees from being held liable in tort based on the absence or presence of safety features.
 It was signed into effect on May 23rd without any comment from governor Kelly Ayotte.

+Following the assassination of political commentator Charlie Kirk, SIG Sauer sparked controversy when it released the "Freedom" series of pistols, which featured the logo of the t-shirt Kirk was wearing when he was shot.
+The company promised to donate $50 to Turning Point USA for each "Freedom" pistol sold.
+SIG Sauer sold out of multiple pistols in the series, which were showcased on the homepage of its website.

+On September 12, 2026, the Sig Sauer Academy facility in Epping, New Hampshire, was severely damaged by a three-alarm fire.